dasunpubudumal/linux-kde-wifi-connection/README.md

 # WiFi Connector for Linux KDE

 This is a simple Java application designed to connect to a WiFi Network.
+Refer to my [blogpost](https://dasunpubudu.wordpress.com)

 ## Running the application.